Spinal Cord Stimulation Treatment in Los Angeles

 What is a Spinal Cord Stimulator?

 A spinal cord stimulator (SCS) or dorsal column stimulator (DCS) is an implantable device that sends electrical signals to the spinal cord for the treatment of certain pain conditions.
-In simple words, a spinal cord stimulator is a device that is used to treat chronic pain.
-It is implanted in the body, typically in the lower back, and sends electrical signals to the spinal cord.
-These signals interfere with the pain signals that are sent to the brain, which can help to reduce the perception of pain.
-Spinal cord stimulators are often used to treat chronic pain conditions such as failed back syndrome, neuropathic pain, and chronic regional pain syndrome.
+In simple terms, doctors use a spinal cord stimulator to treat chronic pain.
+They implant it in the body, usually in the lower back, and it sends electrical signals to the spinal cord.
+These signals interfere with the pain signals sent to the brain, which can help reduce the perception of pain.
+Spinal cord stimulators often treat chronic pain conditions like failed back syndrome, neuropathic pain, and chronic regional pain syndrome.
 They can be an effective treatment option for people who have not found relief from other pain management techniques, such as medication or physical therapy.

 Who is a candidate for Spinal Cord Stimulation Treatment?